I have a confession to make.

 When I wasn’t dieting, I didn’t have as many cravings or urges to binge.
 I did every so often, but not nearly as much as I did when I was dieting.

 So I was stuck.
 If I tried to lose weight, my binges became more frequent.
 If I didn’t try to lose weight, I was unhappy with my body.
 My weight loss goals seemed impossible, because I couldn’t get control over food.
 Food ruled over me.
+No matter what I just could not stop binge eating.

 I thought that there has to be a solution to this.
 I just can’t keep living this way.